Adam Małysz: Ski jumping career

 Małysz began his senior-level ski jumping career on 4 January 1995, finishing seventeenth at the third event of the Four Hills Tournament in Innsbruck.
-In his first two World Cup seasons, he was moderately successful, winning in Oslo on 17 March 1996; in Sapporo on 18 January 1997; and in Hakuba on 26 January.
+In his first two World Cup seasons, he was moderately successful, winning in Oslo on 17 March 1996; in Sapporo on 18 January 1997; and in Hakuba on 26 January 1997.
 His breakthrough season came in 2000–01, when he won the Four Hills Tournament and ended Martin Schmitt's long run of success dating back to 1998–99.
 Małysz went on to dominate the season by reeling off five consecutive individual victories in Innsbruck, Bischofshofen, both ski flying competitions in Harrachov, and Park City.
 Further success came at the 2001 World Championships, in which he won a gold medal on the individual normal hill and silver on the individual large hill.
-He finished the season by a landslide points margin with three more consecutive wins in Falun, Trondheim and Oslo to claim his first Nordic Tournament title.
+He finished the season with a landslide points margin with three more consecutive wins in Falun, Trondheim and Oslo to claim his first Nordic Tournament title.

 The 2001–02 season saw Małysz pick up where he left off, as he never once lost the lead in the World Cup standings.
 A streak of five wins by a highly motivated Sven Hannawald in December 2001 through January 2002 looked to threaten Małysz's run, but burnout prematurely ended Hannawald's challenge.
 Małysz picked up one last win of the season in Zakopane to the delight of his Polish fans, thereafter finishing consistently on the podium to claim his second World Cup title by a comfortable points margin.
 He also won silver on the individual large hill and bronze on the individual normal hill at the 2002 Winter Olympics in Park City.

 Małysz faced stiff competition in defence of his World Cup title throughout the 2002–03 season.
 Despite second place at the season-opener in Kuusamo, he failed to win a competition for nearly four months.
 The lead of the overall standings changed hands several times until the final month of the season, by which time Małysz began to regain his form.
 At the 2003 World Championships in Predazzo, he won the gold medal in both the individual normal and large hill competitions.
-This was followed up by three straight wins in Oslo and Lahti (twice in the latter), securing his second Nordic Tournament title.
+This was followed up by three straight wins, once in Oslo and twice in Lahti, securing his second Nordic Tournament title.
 Małysz ended the season on a high by equalling the then-world record of 225 m in Planica, as well as fending off a late challenge by Sven Hannawald, who again finished runner-up in the overall World Cup standings—albeit with six wins to Małysz's three, and by a closer margin than before.